richjenks/epic-index/readme.md

 ### 2. AllowOverride

-For most cases, in `/etc/apache2/sites-available/default`, ensure the `AllowOverride` directive has atleast `FileInfo`:
+For most cases on Linux, edit `/etc/apache2/sites-available/default` and ensure the `AllowOverride` directive has atleast `FileInfo`:

 ```ApacheConf
 <Directory /var/www/>